InfoTechBridge/JobToolkit/README.md

 PM> Install-Package JobToolkit.Core
 ```

 By default JobToolkit saves jobs in memmory cache and by ending the application everything will be cleared.
-For storing job permanently, JobToolkit at the moment supports SqlServer and Oracle database.
+For storing job permanently, JobToolkit at the moment supports SqlServer and Oracle databases.

 **Sql server**